rfjakob/earlyoom/README.md

 It will swap out the desktop environment, drop the whole page cache and empty every buffer before it will ultimately kill a process.
 At least that's what I think that it will do.
 I have yet to be patient enough to wait for it, sitting in front of an unresponsive system.
+And you know it only becomes unresponsive when you're in the middle of 5 different things and you've not only lost what you were doing, but also you can't remember what you were doing.

 This made me and other people wonder if the oom-killer could be configured to step in earlier: [reddit r/linux][5], [superuser.com][2], [unix.stackexchange.com][3].